-After my planned trip to the Western Isles of Scotland was put on hold by the Covid lockdown I decided to test the comfort of my Bobber by doing a few hundred miles (mostly none stop) around the Isle of Man TT course.
+After my planned trip to the Western Isles of Scotland was put on hold by the Covid lockdown I decided to test the comfort of my Bobber by putting in some laps (mostly none stop) around the Isle of Man TT course.

 Are Bobbers good for long rides?
 I consider my Bobber to be ideal for both town and country lanes.
 The riding position though means speeds of 70mph and more soon become tiring.
 If your route involves lots of interstates then no, Bobbers aren’t the ideal motorcycle for long rides.

 It’s not just that you are sat upright and battling the constant air resistance on your chest either.
 There’s a few other things to consider if you are planning a road trip on your Bobber.

 All bobbers bikes (that look great) have a thin minimalist seat.
 I have the Triumph statement seat and I am usually thankful for a fuel stop so I can get off and have a stretch.

 As you would expect, potholes don’t tend to be problem on the TT course.

 From Barregarrow to Kirk Michael though, the road can be bumpy if you have some decent pace on.
 If your Bobber is a genuine hardtail then riding this type of road is going to be hell with a traditional Bobber seat between your legs.

 Even though the Triumph Bobber has (limited) rear suspension, this is the most uncomfortable part of the course for me thanks to the hard seat.